A Partnership Approach to Diagnosing and Treating Your Epilepsy

 - Your diagnosis of epilepsy is established, but you are having problems related to epilepsy, such as uncontrolled seizures, or medication side effects.

 - You want a 2nd opinion.
-It is not uncommon for individuals to come to the Epilepsy Center at North Suffolk Neurology, seeking reassurance that everything that should be done is being done.
+It is not uncommon for individuals to come to the Epilepsy Center at True North Neurology, seeking reassurance that everything that should be done is being done.
 In such cases, we often find other options that were not previously considered, such as changing medications that reduce side effects.

 What do say do if you have difficulty narrowing your symptoms down to one problem?
 In such cases, it can be very helpful to write down a list of the main problems and indicate how long each has been going on.